Must-Haves For Traveling To India With Kids

 15.)
 Hair products, make-up, and toiletries that work for you.
 You will more than likely find that the products you are used to using in the U.S/ your home country are not available in India.

-***Bonus- You will need an visa for travel to India from the U.S. E Visa’s can be obtained online. https://goindiavisa.com/page/visa-for-India-for-us-citizens?gclid=CKSa1_Wv5tICFUkbgQodTqENxQ
+***Bonus- You will need a visa for travel to India from the U.S. E Visa’s can be obtained online.

 Have you been to India?
 What was your experience like?
-Do you have other must haves to add to this list?
+Do you have other must-haves to add to this list?
 Comment below!
 Like our content subscribe!
 Feel free to share this post!
+Find us on Instagram, Facebook, and Pinterest @growingupguptas and on Twitter @growingupgupta.